Doing Business in Brazil

 There is currently an exemption granted by the States and by the Federal District, as a result of ICMS Convention 16/2015, for transactions involving distributed generation.
 The legal system in effect permits the granting of tax exemptions until December 31, 2032, with annual reduction of the benefit by 20% as from January 1st, 2029.

-Recently, in February 2023, the State of São Paulo extended the exemption of ICMS in internal transactions with electrical energy carried out by micro- and mini-generators to other modalities of distributed generation and solar photovoltaic power generating plants with installed power of up to 5MW (Decree 67.521/2023/ art.
+In 2023, the State of São Paulo extended the exemption of ICMS in internal transactions with electrical energy carried out by micro- and mini-generators to other modalities of distributed generation and solar photovoltaic power generating plants with installed power of up to 5MW (Decree 67.521/2023/ art.
 166, Exhibit I to RICMS-SP)

 II.III.
 MUNICIPAL TAX: PUBLIC LIGHTING SERVICE CONTRIBUTION